2023 information for the Hydrangea Festival at Satte Gongendo Park.

 Since the dawn of Instagram Satte Gongendo Park has become one of the most famous and popular places to see hydrangea flowers not just in Saitama Prefecture, but in the Greater Tokyo Area.
 Before the pandemic their hydrangea festival was one of the highlights of June in Japan.
 It used to be on for the full month of June.
 In both 2020 and 2021 the festival was not only cancelled, the parking lots were closed for much of the hydrangea season.
-Thankfully, in 2022, the festival is coming back, but for a shorter period than pre-Covid.
+In 2022, the festival was on, but for a shorter period.
+And that is the situation again in 2023.

 Gongendo is a prefectural park in Satte, renowned for its seasonal flowers.
 The park opened officially in 2011.
 The park is actually still a work in progress!
 All the flowers are in what is called “park #4”!
 There is also a park 1 and 3.
 But 2 doesn’t exist yet!
 It is in the plans though.
 Some of the flora and fauna, including the cherry blossoms, have existed long before the park was formed.
 The park has other seasonal blooms, including red spider lilies in September and daffodils and narcissus in January.

 There is a playground in park #1 which is a good half hour walk from the hydrangea.
 There is a goat pen in park #4 though, near where the flowers bloom.
-Due to the pandemic, you currently can’t walk among them or interact with them.
-There is also a cafe near the main car park for the flower viewing.
+In addition, there is a cafe near the main car park for the flower viewing.
 For a full round up of what the park has to offer, please see the detailed information page on this blog here.

 There are approximately 16,000 hydrangea of 100 different varieties in the park.
 The park is particularly renowned for the Annabel variety, pictured above.
 There are approximately 3000 Annabel hydrangea.
 They typically bloom for the month of June.
 However, in recent years the colored hydrangea have started to bloom at the end of May.
-Gongendo Park posted yesterday, May 24th, to say some are starting to flower already.
+In 2022, Gongendo Park posted on May 24th, to say the colored hydrangea had started to bloom.
 The white Annabel variety typically start to bloom later than the colored ones.
 But by about mid June you can see all varieties at some stage of bloom.

 An estimated 563,000 people come to see the hydrangea in Satte over the course of the flower festival in a regular year.
 In 2021, I visited on June 21st, the day the parking lot opened back up after six weeks of closure.
 The park was buzzing with people who had come to see the beautiful flowers, but it was nowhere near as busy as a ‘regular’ year.
 The Annabel were in their prime, but a lot of the colored hydrangea were passed their prime.